keithrbennett/rika/README.md

 ### Machine Readable Data Support

-If both metadata and text are output, and the same output format is used for both, and that format is JSON (plain or "pretty") or YAML, then the output will be a single JSON or YAML hash representation containing both the metadata and the text (whose keys are "metadata" and "text").
+If both metadata and text are output, and the same output format is used for both, and that format is JSON (plain or "pretty") or YAML, then the output per document will be a single JSON or YAML hash representation containing both the metadata and the text (whose keys are "metadata" and "text").
 This enables piping the results of multiple documents to a file or to another program that can use it as a data source.
 In addition, when processing multiple files, this streaming approach will be more efficient than calling Rika separately for each file, since each invocation of the rika command requires starting up a Java Virtual Machine.

 If the `-a` (`--as-array`) option is specified, then the output will be an array of such hashes, one for each file.
 This enables the output to be used as a data source for programs that can process an array of hashes, e.g. for analysis.